 We hope you have enjoyed a fantastic holiday and a well-deserved rest.
 We were very proud of all the work you did during the Spring term, including your newspaper reports and fantastic 3D Surrealist collages in art.
 We have an exciting summer term planned for you.
 We will be exploring Anglo Saxons and sustainable farming in Curriculum; living things and their habitats in science; where the world began in in RE and we have an exciting new book to explore in English.
 Our core value this term is collaboration.

 English and Reading

-Children will have PE every Monday and Tuesday afternoon.
+Children will have PE every Tuesday and Thursday afternoon.
 Please ensure your child wears their kit to school on these days and that all items are clearly labelled with their full name.

 Reading Records and Passports

 We are very pleased to announce that every child also now has access to an exciting range of online texts via Bug Club, a separate letter explaining how to sign in and access the platform has been sent to parents.
 Please ensure your child reads for at least 15 minutes a day, either independently or aloud and continue to comment in your child’s reading record book and returned every morning.
 Please date and initial (not just tick) their reading passport for every 5 minutes of reading inside the small box.
 When you have reached the end of each line in the Reading Passport, please bring it into school.

 As water fountains are still out of use, please send in a named water bottle for your child to access in the classroom during the day.
 So we can help return any clothing your child may have misplaced, please ensure all clothing has their name in.